whoisdominic/nbpa-challenge/README.md

 The server is using a SQLite database, I chose this because it's a lightweight database that doesn't require a server and is easy to setup.

 The web app uses regular React since it's a simple app with no complex requirements.

+If you click on a client name, the table will be filtered by that client.
+There is a ❌ emoji button to remove the filter.